tongilcoto/playwright-playground-cucumber-js/automation-blog.md

 Since it is a common element for all pages, I create a new trio of new files for it (steps, model and selector) for the first test

 I go test by test.
 For second test, I refactor current steps code for getting it externalized to be used by complex steps

+Then most of the test will be finished by just adding the new step parameter values by adding the new selectors, since the methods are already done.

+Some steps have the page as step parameter, this way it counts as only 1 step, but actually, since there is one step file per page, the same step is coded in each step file per page.
+For example:
+- I see "Menu" option at "Products" page
+- I see "Login" option at "Login" page